-It is also recommended that a smoke alarm and appropriate fire safety equipment such as a fire extinguisher and fire blanket are installed in the kitchen as a safety precaution and also a carbon monoxide detector as stated in Approved Document J of the Building Regulations.
+It is also recommended that a smoke alarm, carbon monoxide detector, and appropriate fire safety equipment such as a fire extinguisher and fire blanket are installed in the kitchen as a safety precaution.

 An adequate air supply for combustion and ventilation is required.
-A purpose provided air vent maybe necessary.
+A purpose provided air vent maybe necessary in accordance with the guidelines given in Approved Document J of the Building Regulations.
 Air openings provided for this purpose must not be restricted.
-An external air kit is available.
+The stove is capable of being supplied with external air through a 75mm collar at the bottom rear of the appliance.